jhonpulido1990/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

-*Python - Data Structures: Lists, Tuples*
+*PYTHOM - DATA STRUCTURES: LISTS, TUPLES*

 **0. Print a list of integers**
 Write a function that prints all integers of a list.